STWEC: (530) 527-4208

 The latest developments relating to the Irrigated Lands Regulatory Program that affect STWEC member operations and decisions.

 Check out this great and brief (5:05 min.)
 ILRP introductory video produced by the Central Valley Regional Water Quality Control Board (Regional Water Board) as part of the Annual Report to the Regional Water Quality Control Board.

 Your membership payment is due January 31, 2021.
 The annual invoice statement was sent to members in early December 2020.
 A late fee charge is in effect including at 10% penalty of entire annual invoice amount for each 30 days past due.

 By clicking below you can pay your membership dues online.
 A 2.65% service charge will be added to the total invoice amount.
 ALL SERVICE FEES ARE NON-REFUNDABLE.
 MINIMUM FEE=$1.00

-Continuing Education Courses were just posted to the CURES website.
-By attending this event, members can earn credit toward their Nitrogen Management Plan requirements through 2021.
+NEW!!
+Continuing Education Courses were just posted to the California Department of Food and Agriculture website.
+By attending these courses members can earn credit toward their Irrigation & Nitrogen Management Certification requirements.
 See full list of coursework posted on the Resources tab.

 CLICK HERE to access CDFA website for Nitrogen Management CE Courses